 The disorder causes pain in the upper right and upper middle parts of the abdomen.
 If the infection affects the small intestine, people also have diarrhea.
 A few people have fever and jaundice (a yellowish discoloration of the skin and whites of the eyes).

 Endoscopic retrograde cholangiopancreatography (ERCP) may be done to confirm the diagnosis because it enables doctors to take a sample of infected tissue for examination under a microscope.
 Then doctors can identify the organism causing the infection.
 During ERCP, doctors can also widen (dilate) the narrowed bile ducts and thus relieve symptoms.
-For ERCP, a flexible viewing tube (endoscope) with surgical attachments is passed through the mouth, down the esophagus, through the stomach, and into the small intestine (Fig. 2: Understanding Endoscopic Retrograde Cholangiopancreatography).
+For ERCP, a flexible viewing tube (endoscope) with surgical attachments is passed through the mouth, down the esophagus, through the stomach, and into the small intestine (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography).
 A thin catheter is passed through the endoscope, through the ring-shaped muscle between the common bile and pancreatic ducts and small intestine (sphincter of Oddi), and up into the common bile duct.
 A dye that is visible on x-rays (radiopaque dye) is then injected through the catheter into the bile ducts, and x-rays are taken to detect any abnormalities.

 Alternatively, ultrasonography may be done to help confirm the diagnosis.
 It is less invasive and is very accurate.